barakeel/oeis-synthesis/README.md

 "Learning Program Synthesis for Integer Sequences from Scratch".

-Solutions found during a training run can be inspected in the file `results/solutions`.
+Solutions found during the full-scale self-learning run can be inspected in the file `results/solutions`.

 ### Try the Web interface
 http://3.71.110.215/~anon/qsynt.html

 ### Install on the Ubuntu OS a modified HOL (required)
 In your /home/your_username directory: